bigkahuna443/dsides-randomizer/README.md

 - *Expert:* Harder D-side rooms, may require some setupless moves (corner jumps, easy demodashes, etc.)
 - *Perfect:* Hardest D-side rooms, may require multiple setupless moves and/or obscure tech (e.g. updiag demos)

 These are loosely based off the original randomizer difficulty recommendations but are *not* equivalent.
 A good rule of thumb is that Normal and Hard are a level higher than their vanilla counterparts, and they start evening out in Expert.
 Perfect is probably easier than in the main game due to removing pixel-perfect demos and other frustrating moves.
+The reason for this difficulty organization was due to the low number of difficulty categories vs. the wide range of difficulty represented in the D-sides.
+If another difficulty category is added to the randomizer, the difficulties may be updated to match the vanilla randomizer more closely.

 The ratings are based on difficulty of execution and assume that you have played the D-sides before.
 If you haven't, some screens may be harder than the ratings imply.